Nextiva / Blog / Customer Experience

 2. Benchmark your staffing needs

 When you’re staffing your contact center, it’s easy to overestimate the number of agents you need.
-Try not to make this mistake — because accurate staffing is crucial for both efficiency and customer satisfaction.

 Begin by analyzing your projected call volumes, identifying peak hours, and establishing your desired service levels.
-Determine your optimal staffing levels from the outset, so you can avoid disruptive staff reductions later.
-Consider using an Erlang calculator to estimate the number of agents you’ll need to meet your response time goals.
+Determine your optimal staffing levels from the outset to avoid disruptive staff reductions later.

-If your contact center is going to be large or you anticipate having high call volumes across multiple channels, explore workforce management (WFM) staffing solutions.
-These tools provide a dynamic view of staffing needs, so you’ll have the right number of team members available at any given time.
+If your contact center is expected to be large or you anticipate high call volumes across multiple channels, consider exploring workforce management (WFM) staffing solutions.

 3. Choose an organizational structure